 The interface is as simple as we've seen.
 The app selects the nearest server by default, or you can choose from eight others with a click; there's a single button to connect or disconnect, and that's basically it.

 In real-world use, we found connection times could be a problem.
-Occasionally they were just a few seconds, but often we'd be waiting a minute or more, and sometimes then we would be told the connection had failed, and to try again.
-That's very frustrating, but it's not uncommon with free VPNs, where servers are often overloaded with users.
+Occasionally they were just a few seconds, but often we'd be waiting for thirty seconds or more.
+Sometimes the client told us it had connected, but we couldn't access any website, and had to close the connection and try again.

 We checked out the Android app, too, but found no surprises.
 The interface has two tabs for its location lists – one titled All, the other Recommended – but otherwise it's very much the same look and feel, and there are still no settings or bonus features of any kind.

 The Android app doesn't have a kill switch, either.
 You can at least use Android's own, though, making you better protected than Windows users.

 Netflix and streaming

 Turbo VPN's app provides a Special tab dedicated to unblocking a handful of streaming sites: Disney+, ESPN, Netflix (US and Japan) and India's Hotstar.